 In 2007, his blog "God, Faith, and a Pen" was nominated for a Brass Crescent Award for a blog that is “the most stimulating, insightful, and philosophical, providing the best rebuttals to extremist ideology and making an impact whenever they post.”
 "God, Faith, and a Pen" has also received an award for being one of the "Top Muslim Blogs for 2010" by Awarding The Web.

 In addition to writing, Dr. Hassaballa helped found the Chicago Chapter of the Council on American Islamic Relations and currently serves on their board of directors.
-He also co-founded the Bayan H. Hassaballa Charitable Foundation and serves as its Executive Director.
+He also co-founded the Bayan H. Hassaballa Charitable Foundation and now serves as its Treasurer.